 Haven.
-Commissioned by Southbank Centre with support in kind from Wildflower Turf Ltd. Curated by Cedar Lewisohn with Mark Healy.
+Commissioned by Southbank Centre, Curated by Cedar Lewisohn with Mark Healy.

 As part of Southbank Centre’s summer programme we worked with with garden designer Maeve Polkinhorn to create a collaborative work called Haven on a balcony of the Queen Elizabeth Hall.

-The work forms part of a programme of events at Southbank Centre called Planet Summer.
+The work formed part of a programme of events at Southbank Centre called Planet Summer.

 This season of climate care, hope and activism takes its inspiration from Southbank Centre’s pioneering Hayward Gallery exhibition, Dear Earth: Art and Hope in a Time of Crisis a group show itself inspired by artist Otobong Nkanga’s suggestion that ‘caring is a form of resistance’.
 Planet Summer inspires a call for action that all of us, making change together, can address the challenges of the climate crisis.